Plans for Reopening National Heights

 NHBC has suspended all activities until health officials indicate that it is safe to resume.
-Check back here often to see plans for resuming our schedule as those plans develop.
+We are developing plans to restart our ministries as soon as it is safe to do so.

 Worship Service Video – although we will not be able to physically meet together, we can still worship the Savior together.
 You can watch a video of our Sunday morning worship service on our Video Page.